-We started building the water conditioning plant in October 2022 and it's/was scheduled to finish in June 2024.
+We started building the water conditioning plant in October 2022 and it's scheduled to finish by March 2025, when it will then be in operation.
 Local groundwater abstraction reductions are planned from December 2024.

 What are the hours of operation and will it be noisy at night?